Keep Health Factors

 Microbiome #2 Conclusion

 Thanks for reading and taking the time to improve your microbiome health.
-As your reward, you may be glad to know that red wine makes more diverse gut bacteria.
-Just drink in moderation, otherwise you’ll do more harm than good.
+As your reward, you may be glad to know that red wine makes more diverse gut bacteria!
+That said, unfortunately red wine at or after dinner disrupts a good night’s sleep.
+So if you like red wine, then just drink early (lunch) and in moderation (1 glass), otherwise you are probably doing more harm than good.

 How useful was this post?